beakbahama/log/docs/chins.md

 > [!NOTE]
 > This document is a work in progress, but I’m sharing it now as it already contains useful information.
-I will continue to add to it in bits and pieces over the coming days and weeks.

-# The Human Chin: Unlocking its Role in Emotional Regulation and Cognitive Resilience
+# The Human Chin: Unlocking its Role in Human Development

 or
 # The Only Unique Human Feature is the Chin: Why?